SCOPE: Structured Prototype-Guided Adaptation for EEG Foundation Models with Limited Labels: Methodology

+\textit{\textbf{Technical Challenge.}} Prototypes need to be discriminative across classes while preserving fine-grained intra-class structure.
+However, ambiguous EEG boundaries and imbalanced intra-class modes make simple prototype construction prone to class mixing and dominant-mode collapse. \\ \textit{\textbf{Design Rationale.}} We address this with hierarchical geometry.
+We first impose inter-class geometric regularization to obtain class-separable, cluster-friendly task-prior embeddings, and then learn multiple balanced prototypes per class to represent diverse intra-class patterns.

-\textbf{Task-Prior Induction via Inter-Class Geometry.} We first train a lightweight task-prior network (TPN) $h_{\psi}$ on the labeled subset $\mathcal{D}_l$, where $h_{\psi}$ consists of a feature encoder $f_{\psi}$ and a classification head.
+\textbf{Task-Prior Induction via Inter-Class Geometry.} A lightweight task-prior network (TPN) $h_{\psi}$ is trained on the labeled subset $\mathcal{D}_l$, where $h_{\psi}$ consists of a feature encoder $f_{\psi}$ and a classification head.
 Given an input EEG sample $\mathbf{X}_i$, the encoder produces a task-specific embedding